onepowerLS/pr-system/Specifications.md

   - Access to all organizations and features
   - Can edit Admin Dashboard

-- Level 2: Approver (APPROVER)
+- Level 2: Senior Approver
-  - Can approve requests within their assigned organizations
+  - Can approve PRs of any value
-  - Can view (but not edit) Admin Dashboard
+  - Required for high-value approvals
   - Organization assignment determines approval scope
-  - Example: An approver assigned to "1PWR LESOTHO" can approve PRs for organization ID "1pwr_lesotho"

 - Level 3: Procurement Officer (PROC)
   - Can manage the procurement process
   - Can view Admin Dashboard